On projects, we're often asked, "What's the difference between a site map and taxonomy?" This article explains their differences.

 More and more of my work has moved from straightforward information architecture and taxonomy work and more into the "why" behind information architecture and taxonomy.
 For me, the answer to this "why" became content strategy.

-One thing that's been around for a while but is rarely taken advantage of (at least on the digital property projects that I've come across) is dynamic content display.
-Maybe it's poorly understood, but it's an easy concept to grasp and, quite frankly, can feel very liberating.
-When I explain the concept to my clients, they typically respond with, "Yes, that's what we need.
+One thing that's been around for a while but is rarely taken advantage of but can be liberating.
+When we explain the concept to clients, they typically respond with, "Yes, that's what we need.
 That's what we've been waiting for.
 Where have you been all my life?
 You had me at hello!!"

 When looking to improve the searchability on your website or intranet or in your CMS or DAM, there are a few areas where you can look to solve searchability problems.
 This second part in a two-part series focuses on solving searchability problems.

-When I talk with customers about website problems, I frequently hear the refrain: "Our website search is terrible.
+We frequently hear clients say, "Our website search is terrible.
 People tell us it sucks.
 We need to fix it."
-Or "I can't find anything on the website and the search doesn't give me what I am expecting."
 There are a few areas where we can look to fix search problems.
-Normally, I start with user interviews and testing, then move on to reviewing site analytics, metadata, and taxonomy.

 Combining multiple taxonomies can be a contentious issue: each taxonomy belongs to a team who has put a lot of thought into their taxonomy and may not easily let go of certain terms or features.
 However, sometimes taxonomies do need to be combined, and here are some tips on how to go through the process.